francescodelprato/francescodelprato.github.io/README.md

-This is the website of Francesco Del Prato.
+This is Francesco Del Prato's website.

+It is inspired by [Astrofolio](http://Astrofolio-astro.vercel.app), using Astro and Tailwind CSS.